-This is a great appetiser to kick off a party because oysters tend to draw a crowd.
+This is a great appetiser to kick off a party because oysters (especially fresh New Zealand Oysters) tend to draw a crowd.
 It’s fun to watch (and smell) them sizzling over the heat.
-Prep the garlic butter and throw your oysters on the BBQ and then, when slightly open, flick the lid off and add a dab of butter.
+Prep the garlic butter and throw your fresh Mahurangi Oysters on the BBQ and then, when slightly open, flick the lid off and add a dab of butter.

 They’re best eaten soon after they come off the grill, with slices of crusty bread to sop up any remaining sauce.
 It’s so delicious, you won’t want a drop of it to go to waste.

 1 cup (1/2 lb.) unsalted butter

 3 garlic cloves, minced